02 Bungee Jumper#

 Presentation#

-The ladder is placed and the chain with the yellow block is fixed to it.
-It hangs from such a height that the yellow block just touches the ground when it all hangs down (see Diagram A in which the end with the yellow block is temporarily fixed to the ladder).
+The ladder is set up, and the chain with the yellow block is attached to it.
+It hangs from such a height that the yellow block just touches the ground when the chain is fully extended (see Diagram A, where the end with the yellow block is temporarily fixed to the ladder).

-• First two small blocks of wood are kept fixed, squeezed between your thumb and forefinger.
-When you let them go they fall together towards the ground and touch it at the same time (see Diagram B and Figure 67).
+• Firstly, two small blocks of wood are kept fixed, squeezed between your thumb and forefinger.
+When you let them go, they fall together towards the ground and touch it at the same time (see Diagram B and Figure 73).

 ../../../../../_images/figure_119.png